 What Exactly is a Home Security System?

-Even if you don’t know exactly how a home security system works or what it involves, you can get a pretty good sense of what it is just from the name.
+Even if you don’t know exactly how one works or what it involves, you can get a pretty good sense of what it is just from the name.
 A home security system is simply a system of various devices and networked components that can be used to secure a home.
 This primarily involves alerting the homeowner to an intrusion and contacting emergency services in the event of an invasion or a fire.

-Home security systems come in a variety of forms and include various components.
-Some of the most common components included in a home security system are:
+They come in a variety of forms and include various components.
+Some of the most common components included are:

 - A control panel used to monitor the system